desahtunefrequency/php_test/README.md

 To delete a user, click on the user's row in the table and then click the "Delete" button.

+## Demo

+You can view a live demo of the application at [https://php.iml-pack.com/](https://php.iml-pack.com/).

+## Known Issues and Future Enhancements

+1. The application currently does not display a message if a user tries to register with a username or email that already exists in the database.
+This feature should be added to improve user experience.

+2. The application allows users to update their email to an invalid email.
+Email validation should be added to prevent this.

+3. A "Clear Form" button should be added to allow users to easily clear all the fields in the form.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.